 The Healing Brush is a tool for removing distractions like dust spots, power lines and unwanted people from your photos, using sophisticated content-aware fill technology.
-Like the other retouching tools, you can apply the brush to multiple portions of an image, although the Healing Brush is fully nondestructive: each area you apply the brush to is individually editable (and removable).
+Like the other retouching tools, you can apply the brush to multiple portions of an image.
+Unlike the other tools, however, the Healing Brush is fully non-destructive: each area you apply the brush to is individually editable (and removable).

-To use the brush, simply paint over a distraction and a matching area of your photo will be blended on top to replace it, using content-aware matching technology.
-You'll see two circular markers: one in red, which is the area that has been removed, and the other in green, which is the area that was used to fill the source.
-As you add new areas, previous areas will be represented as gray squares.
+To use the brush, paint over a distraction and a matching area of your photo will be blended on top to replace it, using contentaware technology.
+You'll see two circular markers: red, which is the area that has been removed, and green, which is the area that was used to fill the source.
 Each marker is movable by clicking and dragging; sometimes, you'll want to try a different area to match to your source.
+Non-active markers will be displayed as gray squares until you click on them.
+(Press the Delete key to remove the current area.)